How do I know if my card can be used for contactless payments?

 Will I receive a receipt for contactless transactions?

 Contactless purchases are designed to let you make low value transactions quickly and conveniently.
 If you’d like a receipt, just ask the merchant before you pay.

 What happens if I have more than one contactless card in my wallet?

 If you hold your wallet up to the reader, it may detect that you have more than one contactless card available and not complete the transaction.
 In this case, to avoid any interference, it is best to remove the card you wish to pay with and hold it close to the card reader on the contactless terminal to complete the purchase.

-Does the $80 transaction limit apply worldwide or only in New Zealand?
+Does the contactless transaction limit apply worldwide or only in New Zealand?

-The $80 limit applies to contactless transactions in New Zealand and will vary from country to country.
-If the transaction is over $80 in New Zealand, a PIN or Signature will be required to complete the transaction.
+The contactless limit will vary from country to country.
+If the transaction is over the upper limit in New Zealand, a PIN or Signature will be required to complete the transaction.
 When using your contactless card overseas, each country with contactless terminals will have a different limit and the terminal will enforce the rules of acceptance for the relevant country.
 We don’t have any control over the limits in other countries.

 Visit www.visapaywave.co.nz or www.paypass.com for more information.

 Do I have to use my card as a contactless card?

 It’s your choice.
 If you don’t want to use your card to make a contactless payment, you can dip or swipe your card and enter your PIN or sign to avoid using the contactless functionality